MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 - Dockerfile updated to use Java 21
 - A number of other dependency changes in the pom to support the above changes
 - `datasonnet()` now replaces usages of `datasonnetEx()` or `DatasonnetExpression.builder()`.
 Examples are in BaseRestRouteBuilder and RoutesImplementation.
-- Spans/tracing currently not functioning
+- Spans/tracing fixed but only locally tested thus far

 ### Migration recommendations ###